nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The attendance feature is facilitated by `Attendance`.
 It is composed by a `Person` with an `Attendance` object.

-Given below is an example usage scenario and how the attendance mechanism behaves at each step
+Given below is an example usage scenario and how the attendance mechanism behaves at each step:

 Step 1.
-The user launches the application for the first time Step 2.
+The user launches the application for the first time. <br><br>
+Step 2.
 The user creates a student using the Add command.
 The `Attendance` of `Students` will be initialized with the initial attendance state (F) indicating that the student is absent.

 [//]: # (![Student Add Command]&#40;images/StudentAddCommand.png&#41;)